flecoqui/projects/_posts/2017-06-28-studioscrap.md

 categories: [Desktop Bridge]
 color: "blue"
 #image: "{{ site.baseurl }}/images/studioscrap_logo.png" #should be ~350px tall
-excerpt: This article describes how the studioscrap Dea Web site has been updated to support automated multi-languages substiles generation for training videos and to personalize the journey of each user amongst the catalog of MOOCs.
+excerpt: This article describes how the studioscrap Win32 application  has been converted into an application which can be deployed through the Windows Store.
 language: English
 verticals: Retail, Consumer Products & Services
 geolocation: France
 permalink: https://microsoft.github.io/techcasestudies/studioscrap.html
 ---

-Microsoft teamed up with CDIP to convert their popular scrapbooking software, Studio Scrap, to the Universal Windows Platform (UWP), using Desktop Bridge.
+Microsoft teamed up with CDIP to convert their popular scrapbooking software, Studio-Scrap, to the Universal Windows Platform (UWP), using Desktop Bridge.

-Studio Scrap is a very powerful and easy-to-use scrapbooking software that provides tools to create all kinds of graphic projects, from scrapbooking pages to photo albums, posters or leaflets.
+Studio-Scrap is a very powerful and easy-to-use scrapbooking software that provides tools to create all kinds of graphic projects, from scrapbooking pages to photo albums, posters or leaflets.
 When they brought their first software to the Windows Store, Généatique, CDIP saw the resulting benefits of the migration.
-They want to renew the experience with Studio Scrap, thus providing the opportunity to reach more the 400 million PC around the world, to increase the number of downloads and offer a richer user experience and a simpler installation and update process management.
+They want to renew the experience with Studio-Scrap, thus providing the opportunity to reach more the 400 million PC around the world, to increase the number of downloads and offer a richer user experience and a simpler installation and update process management.

 As more and more of their customers are running the current Desktop Scrapbooking Software on Windows 10, CDIP decided to distribute this Software through the Windows Store</p>